manoharpavuluri/dl-telco-customer-churn/README.md

 # dl-telco-customer-churn

-Customer churn prediction is to measure why customers are leaving a business.
-In this tutorial we will be looking at customer churn in telecom business.
-We will build a deep learning model to predict the churn and use precision,recall, f1-score to measure performance of our model
+Customer churn prediction is to measure why customers are leaving a business. deep learning model to predict the churn and use precision, recall, f1-score to measure the performance of our model

 uses ProfileReport from pandas_profiling